-VBScript program to output all users in the domain with the date and time each last logged onto the domain.
-This program can be useful to identify old unused accounts that can be disabled and eventually deleted.
+Two VBScript programs to output all users in the domain with the date and time each last logged onto the domain.
+These program can be useful to identify old unused accounts that can be disabled and eventually deleted.
+Also a program to document the last logon dates for all users specified in a text file.

 Because the lastLogon attribute is not replicated in Active Directory, a different value can be stored in the copy of Active Directory on each Domain Controller.
-The program first uses ADO to search Active Directory for all Domain Controllers.
-The AdsPath of each is saved in an array.
+The programs first use ADO to search Active Directory for all Domain Controllers.
+The ADsPath of each is saved in an array.
 Next, ADO is used to search the copy of Active Directory on each Domain Controller for all users and retrieve the lastLogon attribute.
 The latest date found for each user is saved in a dictionary object.
-Once all Domain Controllers have been queried, the program outputs each User's Distinguished Name and the latest lastLogon date.
-The Distinguished Name and lastLogon date for each user is output on a separate line delimited by a semicolon.
+Once all Domain Controllers have been queried, the program outputs each user's Distinguished Name and the latest lastLogon date.
+The values for each user are output on a separate line delimited by a semicolon.
 If the output is redirected to a text file, it can be easily read by a spreadsheet program like Microsoft Excel.

 The lastLogon attribute is stored in Active Directory as Integer8 (8 bytes).
 This means it is a 64-bit number, which cannot be handled directly by VBScript.
 Instead, the LDAP IADsLargeInteger interface provides HighPart and LowPart methods that break the number into two 32-bit components.
 The resulting value represents the number of 100 nanosecond intervals since 12:00 AM January 1, 1601.
 The date represented by this number is in Coordinated Universal Time (UTC).
 It must be adjusted by the time zone bias in the local machine registry to convert to local time.